Merkoba/Hue/configuration.md

 "settings_default_notifications_close_delay"
 >How long notification popups get displayed before they automatically close, by default.

-"settings_default_autoconnect"
->Whether a user re-connects on socket disconnections by default.

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.